Think better,

 pricing

-We offer free and paid resources & programs for organisations, communities, and individuals.
+We offer free and paid resources for organisations, communities, and individuals.

 Love our free offering?
 You can show your support through word-of-mouth or upgrade to a paid membership plan to discover more advanced techniques...